 Required third-year clerkships are available at the University of Tennessee Graduate School of Medicine (UTGSM).
 Students may complete their Internal Medicine, Family Medicine, Surgery, OB/GYN, Psychiatry and Neurology rotations in Knoxville.
 Much of the required third-year LCP program is also offered at UTGSM.
 Registration for Knoxville clerkships is included as part of the overall scheduling process at UT College of Medicine, Memphis.

 While at the UTGSM, students receive complimentary meals (while on call), pagers, and parking.
 Students are also eligible for a VolCard with which they can access all facilities and programs of the main campus of the University of Tennessee, including athletic events.
-As soon as third-year registration is complete, students should contact Student Affairs in Knoxville to discuss housing options.
+As soon as third-year registration is complete, students should contact Undergraduate Medical Education in Knoxville to discuss housing options.

 The Financial Aid Office at the University of Tennessee Health Science Center is open Monday through Friday from 8:00am - 5:00 pm (CST) and is located:

 No longer is lecture the only mode of transferring knowledge.
 At the UT Center for Advanced Medical Simulation, residents, fellows, and medical students use simulation to follow curricula and learning objectives that meet learning styles and satisfy goals of specialties and needs of patients.
 Specific skills are taught and assessed by faculty physicians from the UT Graduate School of Medicine, who are, themselves, lifelong learners.